-In comparing the two domain-adaptive bagged trees methods, it has been observed that DA-BT-Bootstrap generally outperforms DA-BT-Split, except in cases with restricted ranges and when the importance weight model is $\texttt{score} = X_1 + 2 * X_4$.
+In comparing the BT-IWB and DA-BT, it has been observed that BT-IWB generally outperforms DA-BT, except in cases with restricted ranges and when the selection model is $\texttt{score} = X_1 + 2 * X_4$.
 However, since the uncertainty of variable selection across multiple trees is not considered, which domain-adaptive strategy is definitively superior still needs to be determined.